 The idiot artist and the finishing touch:

-Each painting is finalized with a finishing last element.
-These elements are added by myself to complete the idiotic scene.
+Each painting is finalized with a finishing element.
+These elements are added by me to complete the idiotic scene.
 The materials are sourced either from my body or my environment.
-By this addition, I am bound to the image and I claim my place in the ideocracy which I try to depict.
+By this addition, I am bound to the image, and I claim my place in the ideocracy which I try to depict.
 My idiocracy merged with my subject.

 Independent artist representation: